For your safety

 SPECIAL NOTE: Due to COVID-19, a series of EXTRAORDINARY MEASURES have been implemented.
 Check here the measures currently in force.

 You’ll encounter three CHECKPOINTS along the trail where security staff will be available to check that everything is going well and that you meet all the requirements for visiting the gorge.
-You’ll be asked to show your entrance ticket and booking for the boat trip at each checkpoint.
+You may be asked to show your entrance ticket at each checkpoint.

 |You’ll also find a series of LOCATION FOR EMERGENCY signs along the trail that provide information about your location, the distance you have covered and mobile phone reception.|